-Form J. Spring Practicum Reflection Template Spring Practicum Reflection Name: Date of Visit: Readings: Name of Site Observed: Date of Reflection: Total Time Spent On Site: After the site observation, answer the following questions: 1.
-Activity/lesson/therapy observed or participated in (if more than 1 please desc cribe all).
-2. How many professionals were involved in the activity/lesson/therapy and what were their disciplines?
-3. Was the activity/lesson/therapy planned by a group of professions (who and how many) or by the teacher/interventionist therapist?
-You will have to ask the lead professional who is leading the activity/lesson either prior or after the activity/lesson.
-4. Did the activity/lesson/therapy address multiple domains of learning (e.g. read ding and math; language and motor, etc.)?
-5. Was there data being taken on student performance during the activity/lesson/therapy?
-6. How did today's experience confirm something you believed about interdisciplinary practices?
-7. How did today's experience change something you believed about interdisciplinary practices?
-8. How did today's experience confirm something you believed about culturally sensitive or culturally competent practices?
-9. How did today's experience change something you believed about culturally sensitive or culturally competent practices?
-10. If the activity/lesson was done with the student's family present, do you think the lead teacher/interventionist/therapist used family centered practices?
-11. Reflect on whether children with neurodevelopmental disabilities have access to non-disabled peers in this setting.
-If this was not an "inclusive" environment, HOW could what you observed be accomplished in an inclusive setting?
-Explain why or why not.
-12. If you were leading the activity/lesson you observed or participated in today, differently and why? is there anything you would do 13.
-How did your work today help you improve your competence, in what area a nd why?
+Form J. Spring Practicum Reflection Template pring Practicum Reflection ame: Date of Visit: eadings: ame of Site Observed: Date of Reflection: otal Time Spent On Site: After the site observation, answer the follow ing questions: Activity/lesson/therapy observed or participated in (if more than 1 please d escribe all). .
+How many professionals were involved in the activity/lesson/therapy and w hat were their disciplines? .
+Was the activity/lesson/therapy planned by a group of professions (who an therapist?
+You will have to ask the lead professional who is leading the activactivity/lesson.
+Did the activity/lesson/therapy address multiple domains of learning (e.g. r eading and math; language and motor, etc.)?
+Was there data being taken on student performance during the activity/less son/therapy?
+How did today's experience confirm something you believed about interdise ciplinary practices?
+How did today's experience change something you believed about interdisc iplinary practices?
+How did today's experience confirm something you believed about cultural competent practices? ly sensitive or culturally .
+How did today's experience change something you believed about culturall competent practices? y sensitive or culturally 0.
+If the activity/lesson was done with the student's family present, do you the teacher/interventionist/therapist used family centered practices? nink the lead Reflect on whether children with neurodevelopmental disabilities have accessetting.
+If this was not an "inclusive" environment, HOW could what you o inclusive setting?
+Explain why or why not. • 2.
+If you were leading the activity/lesson you observed or participated in tod differently and why? ay, is there anything you would do 3.
+How did your work today help you improve your competence, in what are a and why?